International Student Scholarship Program

 - Scholarships are only given in the form of tuition fee reductions.
 Under no circumstances will cash payments be given in lieu of tuition fee reductions.

-- Each semester, a maximum of one scholarship only is given to continuing RGIT students.
+- Each term, a maximum of one scholarship only is given to continuing RGIT students (across all campuses).

-- Each term, a maximum of one scholarship only is given to new RGIT students applying to study with RGIT for the first time.
+- Each term, a maximum of one scholarship only is given to new RGIT students applying to study with RGIT for the first time (across all campuses).

 - As part of a competitive application process, applicants are ranked against the assessment criteria.
 The Scholarship Committee will award scholarships to those who are judged to meet the criteria most fully.

 - Meeting the eligibility criteria does not guarantee that you will be awarded a scholarship as there are a limited number of scholarships available and the committee will select the one recipient they determine best meets the criteria.

 - All applications are considered respectfully.
-If your application is not successful, it is because the Committee deems that other assessed applicants are in greater need.
+If your application is not successful, it is because the Committee deems that other assessed applicants are in greater need and more suitable.